hubertrybka/admet-xspec/README.md

 Now, let's discuss the general strategy.
 Each of the classifiers, regressors and featurizers is implemented as a class and has their own .gin config file somewhere in the `configs/` subdirectories.
 The `configs/train.gin` file is constructed in such that it only takes care of model-agnostic parameters and settings, as well as gathers (imports) other .gin files needed for configuration of different machine leraning models and data preparation protocols.

-All the model hyperparameters, as well as settings that influence the training process of only one specific model or a family of models are included in `configs/classifiers` and
-`configs/regressors` subdirectories.
+All the model hyperparameters, as well as settings that influence the training process of only one specific model or a family of models are included in `configs/classifiers` and `configs/regressors` subdirectories.
+All the train-test splitting protocols and featurizers exist as .gin config files in `configs/data_splitters` and `configs/featurizers`.

 **Example:**
 If we would want to train a simple svm-based classifier, perform a random train-test split and use ECFP4 fingerprint featurizer for